AlexSkrypnyk/a11ygen/README.md

 ---

-<p align="center"> Generate a palette of accessible colours with borders and background.
+<p align="center"> Generate a palette of accessible colors with borders and background.
     <br>
 </p>

-Given a text and background colours, `a11ygen` will generate a palette of accessible colors *in the same hue* for borders and backgrounds.
+Given a text and background colors, `a11ygen` will generate a palette of accessible colors *in the same hue* for borders and backgrounds.

 ## Features